 Read more about the Energic motoculteur B1 here.

 The “Energic type A”.
 It was powered by a more powerful 500 cm3 ACT Chaise engine and available from before 1930.
 It was a stationary winch machine (Moto-Treuil).
-A lot of the viticulture was on very steep slopes where a winch (treuil) cable pulled a plow or other implements where required.
-To this end the Energic Type A 9 (9cv) was adapted.
+A lot of the viticulture was on very steep slopes where a winch (treuil) cable pulled a plough or other implements where required.
+To this end, the Energic Type A 9 (9cv) was adapted.